mikgor/DRIVER-ASSISTANT/README.md

 # DRIVER ASSISTANT
-DRIVER ASSISTANT (DA) is an application that detects and recognizes Polish road signs.
+DRIVER ASSISTANT (DA) is an application that detects and classifies Polish road signs.
 ## Development

 ### Virtual environment setup